parente/tott/doc/sessions/vagrant.rst

 Explain Vagrant ports
 #####################

-Modify the course Vagrantfile to forward port 8080 on *tottbox* to port 8080 on your host box, *localhost*.
+Modify the *tottbox* Vagrantfile to forward port 8080 on *tottbox* to port 8080 on your host box, *localhost*.
 (Hint: find the Vagrant documentation about config files.
 It's a one liner.)
 With the ``http-server`` still running from the last step, visit http://localhost:8080/ in your browser.
 What do you see?
 Write it up.

 Try simple provisioning
 #######################

-Modify the course Vagrantfile so that it automatically installs ``http-server`` when you run ``vagrant up``.
+Modify the *tottbox* Vagrantfile so that it automatically installs ``http-server`` when you run ``vagrant up``.
 Note and share how you achieve it.